Katie Burris, Breast Cancer

 Dr. Michaelsen took the time to answer our questions and concerns.
 At that moment, I realized my life was not going to be the same, and my "new normal" was unfolding.
 For example, my destination wedding would be postponed, my hair loss was inevitable, and I would have to go through grueling chemotherapy rounds by myself.
 I am glad I chose Charleston Oncology!
 Dr. Michaelsen and the Charleston Oncology staff have proven to be my Allstar Team and for that, I am grateful.

 I trust them, I know that they know all the traditional treatments for breast cancer, but I also know that they’re very experienced in newer therapies, target therapies, so I know that there are a lot of options that they’re aware of out there for treatment.
 I know that I can trust my Doc to tell me what we’re doing, how we’re doing.
-I’m very involved, I look at every test and look at all my lab work; we go over it together so that we know where we are and what we’re doing.
+I’m very involved, I look at every test and look at all my lab work.

 Dr. Saylors & her team provide elite patient-centered care!
-In February, amidst COVID-19, I was faced with a life-threatening diagnosis of Metastatic Breast Cancer.
+Amidst COVID-19, I was faced with a life-threatening diagnosis of Metastatic Breast Cancer.
 Needless to say, at 36 years old, as a wife and mother of a 6 year old, I was overwhelmed.
 However, Dr. Saylors responded with urgency.
-With a consistently calm, yet professional demeanor, she provided a comprehensive treatment plan, reassured me throughout the process, and helped me to achieve unbelievable progress.
+With a consistently calm, yet professional demeanor, she provided a comprehensive treatment plan, reassured me through the process, and helped me to achieve unbelievable progress.